zyteo/jad-simulator/README.md

 Changed F-keys to 3 and 4 instead of F3 and F4 since browser pop up inteferes.
 Adjust styling for app to look more decent.
 Adjusted start button function - restock inventory.
+Deployed app successfully!
 ```

 ---

 ## References

-Most of the images / sprites used are from my own fight with Jad.
+Some of the images / sprites used are from my own fight with Jad.

-protection prayer sprites from https://oldschool.runescape.wiki
+Protection prayer, potions, item sprites from https://oldschool.runescape.wiki

 Cropped my video with no watermark using https://online-video-cutter.com/crop-video

 Converted mp4 to gif with https://cloudconvert.com/mp4-to-gif